COUNT and SUM

 FROM clients;

-To count only non-null values in a column, you can use the COUNT()
+To count only non-null values in a specific column, use COUNT() with the column name.

 Count clients with email